About the Committee

 With the submission of the 2018 Comprehensive Plan for the governor’s signature, the Land Use Committee has met its original goal of educating the public on the significance of this document.
 The committee is now meeting to define its role going forward and how the Land Use Committee can support the plan’s long-range implementation success.

-For additional information, the Land Use Committee urges every resident to check out the County's website for the latest information on the 2018 Comprehensive Plan and the challenging process facing our County Councilmen to adopt relevant ordinances.
+We urge every resident to check out the County's website for the latest information on the 2018 Comprehensive Plan and the challenging process our County Council members must follow to adopt relevant ordinances. https://sussexplan.com/

 Most Recent Public Forum